Dave Hillman

 Parser: extract words and sentences from text input.

-Processor: apply analytic processes via Large Language Models including categorization, summarization, extraction, and sentiment analysis.
+L3M Tools Processor: apply analytic processes via Large Language Models including categorization, summarization, extraction, and sentiment analysis.

 Viewer: examine a complex JSON-based data structure.